apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.getNumberPattern.md

 Returns a pattern string for formatting and parsing numbers according to the client's user preferences.

-    navigator.globalization.getNumberPattern(successCB, errorCB, options);
+    navigator.globalization.getNumberPattern(successCallback, errorCallback, options);

 Description
 -----------

-It returns the pattern to the successCB callback with a properties object as a parameter.
+It returns the pattern to the `successCallback` with a properties object as a parameter.
 That object should have the following properties:

 - pattern {String}: The number pattern for formatting and parsing numbers.
 The patterns follow Unicode Technical Standard #35. <http://unicode.org/reports/tr35/tr35-4.html>
 - symbol {String}: The symbol to be used when formatting and parsing e.g., percent or currency symbol.